 - National Minimum Maintenance Allowances for Foster Carers 2017-2020.
 Sets out recommended national minimum maintenance allowances for foster carers by Local Authorities and independent fostering providers

 - Independent Reviewing Mechanism The IRM Panels independently review adoption and fostering suitability applications from potential and current adopters and foster carers, whose agency or fostering service provider has decided not to approve them as a foster carer or adopter, or to terminate or change the terms of their approval.

-- Private Fostering New legislation, standards and guidance have been introduced in Wales from 1 April 2006
+- Private Fostering Legislation, standards and guidance was introduced in Wales from 1 April 2006.

 - When I Am Ready.
 All local authorities are now setting up local schemes in line with the Social Services and Well-being (Wales) Act 2014 to provide for post-18 living arrangements which allow looked-after children to continue living with their foster carers beyond the age of 18.
 More resources on ‘When I Am Ready’ are available from The Fostering Network.